GRANT COUNTY LIBRARY STATEMENT OF POLICY

 Hours and library/reading area use:

-4. Pets of any kind, even though they may be restrained, will not be allowed in the library.
+- Pets of any kind, even though they may be restrained, will not be allowed in the library.
+Registered service animals allowed.

 Borrowing Privileges:

-2. All Patrons must complete registration information in person before they will be allowed to borrow materials from the Library and receive a library patron card.
-Children must be 12 years or older and have parental or guardian consent before they will be allowed to register and receive a library patron card or borrow materials.
-First library patron card issued free.
-A $5.00 replacement card is available.
+- All Patrons must complete registration information before they will be allowed to borrow materials from the Library and receive a library patron card.
+Children must be at least 12 years or older or entering the 6th grade, whichever comes earliest, and have parental or guardian consent before they will be allowed to register and receive a library patron card or borrow materials.
 The information provided on the card is confidential and may be used for library purposes only.
 (Reference: Nebraska State Statute 84-712.05, Section 11)

-6. A fee of $4.00 will be charged for each Interlibray Loan request whether books or magazine articles are requested.
+- Library patrons using the interlibrary loan service at the Grant County Library must have a card in good standing.
+Patrons are required to pay $4.00 per item received, whether or not they check the items out.
 In the case that copies of materials are made, photocopy charges will also be assessed in addition to the $4.00 Interlibrary Loan fee.
-If books that are borrowed through ILL are not returned on time, $1.00 per day per item will be charged whether the Library is open or not.
+If books that are borrowed through ILL are not returned on time, $1.00 per day per item will be charged whether the library is open or not.
 Postage fees in accordance with current rates.

 Use of equipment and computers:

-1. PROJECTORS/SCREEN: The library does have available for patron usage a 16mm projector, overhead projector, a slide projector, a digital projector and a screen.
+- PROJECTORS/SCREEN: The library does have available for patron usage a 16mm projector, overhead projector, a slide projector, a digital projector and a screen.
 Whoever borrows the equipment is responsible for any damages incurred while in their possession.
 They will be required to pay for any necessary repairs.
 An Equipment Use Form is required before check-out.
 Arrangements can be made with the Librarian at the librarian’s discretion.
-The digital projector may not leave the premises.

-2. COMPUTERS: The public access computers will be available for use during all regular library hours, unless the Librarian deems it necessary to turn them off because of possibility of damage to the equipment.
-Only those programs and CDs already installed by the Librarian may be used.
-Patrons will not be allowed to bring in their own programs, CDs or games to use on the Library’s public access computers.
+- COMPUTERS: The public access computers will be available for use during all regular library hours, unless the Librarian deems it necessary to turn them off because of possibility of damage to the equipment.
+Only those programs already installed by the Librarian may be used.
+Patrons will not be allowed to bring in their own programs to use on the Library’s public access computers.
 Use of the equipment may be denied a patron if the equipment is being used in an abusive or destructive manner.
 If equipment is damaged by an individual, they will be responsible for repair charges or replacement costs.
 Also, an hourly charge to reinstall a program or otherwise work on a computer will be assessed anyone who causes damage by irresponsible use or tampering with programs or computer set-up.
 Also, see Internet Use Policy.

-3. MICROFILM READER PRINTER: The microfilm reader printer will be available for use during all regular library hours.
+- MICROFILM READER PRINTER: The microfilm reader printer will be available for use during all regular library hours.
 Use of the equipment may be denied a patron if the equipment is being used in an abusive or destructive manner.
 If equipment is damaged by an individual, they will be responsible for repair charges or replacement costs.
-Material can be printed at a rate of twenty cents per page over five pages.
-First five pages printed free.
-There will be a charge of $20.00 for a maximum of three hours time spent on research by library staff, this includes microfilm, cemetery records, etc. The research may then be passed on to an outside researcher if the requesting party agrees.
-The computer connected to the microfilm reader/printer will be used for genealogy purposes only.

-4. Photocopies will be made at a rate of twenty cents per page over five pages.
+- Photocopies will be made at a rate of twenty cents per page over five pages, for black and white.
 The first five pages are free.
+Color copies are $1.00 per page.

 Circulation Policies:

-1. Books, cassettes and magazines may be checked out for a period of two weeks, with a one week grace period and renewal privileges.
+- All library material may be checked out for a period of three weeks, with a one week grace period and renewal privileges.

 Reconsideration Of Materials: